-Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
-Prior creditable service counts towards vesting, eligibility for retirement and the health insurance credit.
+Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as service credit in their plan.
+Prior service credit counts towards vesting, eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
 Members also may be eligible to purchase periods of leave without pay.

-Exceptions to COLA Effective Dates: Same as Plan 1
+Exceptions to COLA Effective Dates:

+Same as Plan 1